strepkov/demonstrator/paper/draft.md

 > then also add a paragraph where you describe our EmbeddedMontiArc language (explain that we model textual,
 > what are ports, what a components, that we also support generics and units)

-> write one paragraph that we have already a standalone application, but this means that
-> students needs to download the tooling and cannot try it out directly in the lecture
-> also sharing code is not so easy for the standalone application
-> and that we have no tutorial to teach them step-by-step the c&C paradigm by using our language
+There is already exists the standalone simulator, which takes into account a lot of factors like a weather, it can use OpenStreetMap, and even has an own extensible physics engine.
+The issue here is that students have to download the simulator and then install it.
+If they have to do all these steps directly on the lecture it would be not the best experience due to the size of the simulator and the required computation resources.
+Also code sharing between the standalone application and e.g. separate tutorial is not the most convenient.
+Besides that at the moment, there is no tutorial for the existing simulator which can teach step-by-step the C&C paradigm by using EmbeddedMontiArc language.
+Because of the explained reasons, it was decided to develop a completely new simulator, which takes into account fewer details during the simulation.
+While it can manage all basic actions and use a full version of the existing language EmbeddedMontiArc.

 ## Running example